 Here’s what you will be doing a lot of: holding baby.
 Your baby needs you!!!!
 And it’s a good thing.
-Your baby is learning all about this big scary world and your smell, warmth and hearth beat lets them know that everything is OK.
-Now if you get lucky and have a newborn that sleeps a lot in the beginning in their own bed and needs to be woken up for feedings, count your blessings.
+Your baby is learning all about this big scary world.
+And your smell, warmth and heart beat lets them know that everything is OK.
+Now, if you get lucky and have a newborn that sleeps a lot in their own bed and needs to be woken up for feedings, count your blessings.
 But also know that this bliss may not last past the initial week or so.
-Eventually those babies wake up and demand to be held.
+Eventually, those babies wake up and demand to be held.

 Baby loves to cuddle

 I think this is where a lot of new parents run into a wall.
 They feel (mostly due to erroneous information) that after a month their baby should have had enough of the cuddles and be more independent.
 At the very least, baby should not need a human body in order to go to sleep.
 The parents start frantically researching what is wrong with their baby and why the baby sleeps like that.
 While there are some good quality websites about baby sleep, there is also plenty of garbage out there.
 And it’s hard to sort through it when you are exhausted and looking for a solution.

 But the solution is very simple: cuddle that child to help them sleep.
 Or put them in the stroller and go for a walk.
 If you can’t just sit on the couch and rock your baby to sleep, put them in a carrier and go about your business.

 Baby Loves to Eat